-Prior to law school Emanuela completed a BA (Honours) and MA at the University of Alberta, and a PhD in Archaeology at Brown University (in Providence, Rhode Island, USA).
-While studying at Brown, she conducted research, co-directed fieldwork, and engaged in community outreach at the UNESCO World Heritage Site of Petra (in Jordan), and on the island of Montserrat (British West Indies).
-She was also a diver in an underwater survey on the island of Menorca (Spain), and a surveyor and excavator on ancient sites in Romania and Greece.
-Through diverse life experiences and international fieldwork, Emanuela was exposed to many forms of systemic injustice.
+Prior to law school Emanuela completed a BA (Honours) and MA at the University of Alberta, followed by a PhD in Archaeology at Brown University (in Providence, Rhode Island, USA).
+While studying at Brown, she conducted research, co-directed fieldwork, and engaged in community outreach at the UNESCO World Heritage Site of Petra (in Jordan) and on the island of Montserrat (British West Indies).
+She was also a diver in an underwater survey of a Roman harbour on the island of Menorca (Spain), and a surveyor and excavator on ancient sites in Romania and Greece.
+Through diverse life experiences and international fieldwork Emanuela was exposed to many forms of systemic injustice.
 A desire to ensure access to justice for those who have been harmed through the fault of others led her to law school and to Acheson Law.

 When not doing legal work, Emanuela can be found exploring Vancouver Island with her family and spending as much time outdoors as possible.
-She is also an avid podcast listener, and a binge-watcher of documentaries and cooking competition shows.
+She is an avid podcast listener, a voracious reader, and a big documentary film fan.